unoplatform/uno.extensions/doc/Reference/Markup/VisualStateManager.md

 ## Storyboards

-For Uno 5.0, the Markup Extensions do not support Storyboards.
+For Uno 5.0, the Markup Extensions do not support `Storyboards`.
 This is planned for a future release.